 'Inner Workings' Director Leo Matsuda Sells Pair of Projects to DreamWorks Animation (Exclusive)

 Sources tell The Hollywood Reporter that DreamWorks landed the project following a bidding war with other suitors including Paramount Animation as well as Skydance Media.
-The project would mark Matsuda's feature directorial debut.
+Janet Zucker is among the producers.
+Sputnik would mark Matsuda's feature directorial debut.

-The studio also purchased an original idea of Matsuda's that he will write and direct.
-It's titled Yokai Samba.
-Details are under lock and key but it is known to be inspired by a folk story he heard in his youth about growing up, and has Brazilian and Japanese influences.
-DreamWorks' Chris DeFaria and Chris Kuser are overseeing.
+The studio also purchased an original idea of Matsuda's titled Yokai Samba that he will write and direct.
+Details are under lock and key, but it is known to be inspired by a folk story he heard in his youth about growing up and has Brazilian and Japanese influences.
+DreamWorks Feature Animation Group president Chris DeFaria and development exec Chris Kuser are overseeing.

 In addition to Inner Workings, Matsuda also directed the short PreKissToric Times.
-He spent years working for Disney, where he worked as a story artist on such huge studio hits as Zootopia, Big Hero 6 and Wreck-It Ralph.
+He spent several years at Disney, where he worked as a story artist on such hits as Zootopia, Big Hero 6 and Wreck-It Ralph.
 He received an Annie Award nomination for storyboarding in an animated feature for his work on Wreck-It Ralph.

 Matsuda is repped by WME, Gotham Group and attorney David Matlof.